iamRaavanan/ThirdPersonController-Advanced/README.md

 This projects is third person controller with some improvements from the previous version.

 <b>Update: #1 </b>
-  * Basic character movement & camera controls. \n
+  * Basic character movement & camera controls.
-  * Character movment varies based on the direction of the camera.\n
+  * Character movment varies based on the direction of the camera.
   * Different jump animation based on the flow